ArjoNagelhout/urbanar_project_report/content/behindthefruitschaal/index.md

 weight: 7
 ---

+Okay, so...
+You're probably wondering: WHAT IS DE FRUITSCHAAL?
+Well that's how we called our project group.
+Let me give you some background information.
+During the very first meeting Timo called Janiek a 'Druif' (grape in English) because of her attitude and Arjo was the only healthy person as he was eating an apple so he was called 'Appel'.
+That's where it all started and we decided 'De Fruitschaal' had to be our name.
+Now we all needed nicknames.
+Delmar was old so he was called 'Papa Delmar' and yeah originality vanished or something so now Timo was now called 'Tima'.
+That's it and have fun looking through these idiotic moments! :)

 ## This whole project has been a very interesting experience, with some very extraordinary people...
 Let's get this straight, we were four crackheads and it was a lot of fun.
 I don't think an explanation is needed to be honest.
 Just look at the pictures and you will see.